 - Clinical science

 Poliomyelitis, or polio, is a disease caused by poliovirus, a type of human Enterovirus.
 Poliovirus spreads via fecal-oral transmission.
 Although the majority of poliovirus infections are asymptomatic, some may invade the central nervous system, leading to motor neuron death and irreversible paralysis that can cause respiratory insufficiency and death.
 The main clinical manifestations of poliomyelitis are weakness, decreased muscle tone, and hyporeflexia.
 The diagnosis is established based on polymerase chain reaction (PCR) findings of poliovirus RNA in cerebrospinal fluid.
 Poliomyelitis has been eradicated in most parts of the world thanks to the success of global vaccination initiatives.
 The treatment of poliomyelitis is mainly supportive.
-Patients with bulbar or respiratory muscle involvement may require intubation and mechanical ventilation.
+Patients with brainstem or respiratory muscle involvement may require intubation and mechanical ventilation.
 The majority of patients do not regain their full strength after recovery.
 Some patients go on to develop post-polio syndrome, a poorly understood syndrome characterized by progressive disability and muscle weakness decades after the initial polio infection.

 - Causative agent